-Around the same territory, a middle-aged couple lives in the privacy of their home: OLGA surrounded by her dogs, seems to be in a permanent state of contemplation.
-TASSOS, a retired entomologist, reads scientific and philosophical texts aloud to his dogs.
-These are Kala’s parents.
-During the night Tassos discreetly has personal contact with a Pakistani marginalized community, amongst which K., working in the Poultry Factory not far from the house.
-Progressively, we discover that Tassos and K. organize a concert by a Philharmonic Orchestra, as a tribute to the doomed creatures, on the night before the clutch of chickens will depart from the factory to their final destination.
+Around the same territory, a middle-aged couple lives in the privacy of their home, surrounded by their dogs.
+These are the parents of the young woman.
+During the night the father, named Tassos, discreetly has personal contact with a worker, named Oguz, working in the poultry factory not far from the house.
+Progressively, we discover that Tassos and Oguz organise a concert by a Philharmonic Orchestra, as a tribute to the doomed creatures, on the night before the clutch of chickens will depart to their final destination.

-In this desolate environment, the couples’ stoic perseverance creates a space through which their love grows until the moment they have a car accident; they kill a dog.
-The intimate interior of the car now incarcerates the characters in a mobile prison.
-They are devastated and helpless.
-A visit to the parents cannot bring back the balance.
-A heavy rain finds them unprepared in the garden during dinner.
-Kala surrenders.
+In this desolate environment, the couples’ stoic perseverance creates a space through which their love grows until the moment they have a car accident; they cause a roadkill themselves.
+This may be the end of their relationship and their job.

 Requiem to a fatal incident

 Based on an original idea by Janis Rafa